ivogeorg/msl-clang-002/README.md

 ## Grading

+Each team mate gets the number of points the team submission scored.

 ### Points
 Maximum: 100

 ### Details
 The fraction of tests you pass will be multiplied by the maximum number.

+### Bonus
+Maximum: 100 additional points, to be applied to your overall score before final grade calculation

+Order the tree according to the dynamic count of words in the file rather than in alphabetical order.
+Print the words in descending order of incidence. _Warning: This might take a long time._

 ## Due date